public immunisation clinics

-The register includes details of vaccinations given to children under the age of 20 years who live in Australia.
+The Australian Immunisation Register (AIR) is a national register that records vaccines given to children under the age of 20 years living in Australia.

 Assessment of Immunisation Records

-If you live in one of our Constituent Council areas, and have missed any scheduled vaccinations, or have been vaccinated elsewhere in Australia or overseas, we can assess your records and schedule any vaccinations that are due.
+For residents within our areas that have missed any scheduled vaccinations, or have received your vaccination elsewhere in Australia or overseas, we can assess your records and schedule any over due vaccinations.

-All you have to do is fill in a form, and provide a copy of all previous Immunisation History in English or translated into English and return to us.
+Fill in the form required, and provide a copy of your previous Immunisation History in English or translated into English, and return to us.

 Did you find this information useful?